teticio/ec2-slackbot/README.md

 ## Deployment Steps

-1. Install the necessary dependencies by running `poetry install --no-root` in your terminal.
+1. Install the necessary dependencies by running `poetry install` in your terminal.
 2. Create a new [Slack app](https://api.slack.com/apps).
 This will be used to interact with your deployment.
 3. Update the `.env` file with your `SLACK_BOT_TOKEN` and `SLACK_SIGNING_SECRET`.
 These are essential for the Slack app to function correctly.
-4. Start the application by executing `python app.py` in your terminal.
+4. Start the application by executing `poetry run ec2-slackbot` in your terminal.
 This will start the server on port 3000.
 To make the server accessible publicly, you can use a tool like `ngrok` to forward the port.
 5. Lastly, configure your Slack app.
 Make sure that the manifest file includes the following settings:

     ```yaml